 We cannot drive people; we must direct their development.
 Teach and lead.

-Our areas of interest mirror notable growth trends in the ASEAN region and include health & wellness, food tech, digital payments, supply chain & logistics, prop-tech, and sustainability, although we often review and consider other investment opportunities and complementary deal flow.
+Garden District Ventures’ primary areas of interest include health & wellness, food tech, digital payments, supply chain & logistics, prop-tech, and sustainability, although we often review and consider other investment opportunities and complementary deal flow.

 To be equitable, economic growth has to be sustainable.

 With more than 675 million residents spread amongst ten nations, an aggregate GDP of nearly $3 trillion, and a median population age of 30 years old, Southeast Asia is one of the most dynamic and culturally diverse regions on Earth.
-The startup ecosystems across our target markets have experienced unprecedented growth in recent years due to digital adaptation, cross-border investment and trade agreements, and market-oriented economic reforms.
-The ASEAN region added more than 40 million new internet users in 2020 alone.
+Regional startup ecosystems have experienced unprecedented growth in recent years due to digital adaptation, cross-border investment and trade agreements, and market-oriented economic reforms.

 A city’s environment is shaped not only by people who have an important influence, but by everyone who lives or works there.